IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 - *Detail:* How are individual markers distributed per cluster, how well are clusters separated/quality of the clustering.

 - *Mappings:* How does a clustering compare to another or many other clusterings?
-What are similarities and differences?
-Can they be visually encoded?
+What are similarities and differences and can these be explicitly visually encoded?

 >> (a) There is no need to answer all questions and integrate all visualization types (2D/3D scatterplots, matrix/heatmap, parallel coordinates, boxplots, ..).
 Rather focus on a sub-problem in depth that attracts your interest. (b) In case the data is too large for your preferred visualization libraries and code, you can sample.